Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Dynamical System Analysis

-In this subsection, we perform a thorough analysis of the fixed points of the cosmological system dictated by a phantom scalar field with quadratic potential in a GUP-modified scenario.
+Now, we perform a thorough analysis of the fixed points of the cosmological system dictated by a phantom scalar field with quadratic potential in a GUP-modified scenario.
 Later, we compare the results with those without GUP.

-Fixed points are obtained by simultaneously solving the autonomous system to zero.
-This physically means that the system becomes stationary at that point.
-In our present case, this is given by the set of all points for which autonomous equations(\ref{square 1}-\ref{square3}) simultaneously equal to zero .
-We apply linear stability analysis to comment on the nature of the fixed points.
-The fixed points along with their behavior, as obtained, are tabulated in \ref{Table2}.
-To compare our results with the original dynamics, we turn off the quantum perturbation by setting $\alpha=0$ in Eqs.(\ref{square 1}-\ref{square3}).
-The results are summarized in Table (\ref{Table1}).
+Fixed points are obtained by setting $d {\cal{F}}/dN = 0$ simultaneously, where ${\cal{F}} \equiv (x, y, u)$.
+This physically means that the system becomes stationary at the points.
+Then, the fixed points along with their behavior are tabulated in Table \ref{Table2}.
+To compare our results with the original dynamics, we turn off the quantum perturbation by setting $\alpha=0$ in Eqs.(\ref{square 1}-\ref{square3}), and the results are summarized in Table \ref{Table1}.

-Comparison of the tables \ref{Table1} and \ref{Table2} reveals the dynamics without GUP are richer than the dynamics after GUP modification.
-This is clear as \ref{Table1} depicting the dynamics without GUP contains a greater number of fixed points than in \ref{Table2} with GUP.
-However, introducing distortion due to GUP does not change the fixed points as the eigenvalues in both tables contain zero.
-The theory of linear stability analysis has no say on the properties of such fixed points.
-One requires higher order analysis.
-However, in this paper, we confine ourselves to linear stability analysis.
+Comparison of Tables \ref{Table1} and \ref{Table2} reveals the dynamics without GUP are richer than the dynamics after GUP modifications are taken into account.
+This is clear as Table \ref{Table1} contains a greater number of fixed points than Table \ref{Table2} with the GUP corrections.
+However, introducing distortion due to the GUP effects does not change the fixed points as the eigenvalues in both tables contain zero.

 \begin{widetext}

 \end{widetext}